hermiteer/CottonObject/README.md

 3. The objects can enforce types.
 So as long as your code can handle properties with nil values, the web endpoint can switch types and the worst is that a value may no longer be shown.
 4. The property names are used a keys, eliminating the need for declaring string constants.

-The key to this is using the _cmd variable, which is a hidden instance variable inside every Objective-C method's context.
-In the case of properties, _cmd will be the name of the property, which is then used as a key into the object's dictionary.

 How to use it
 ========

 ```
 // declare a subclass of HTObject